By Tracy Achen

 Employers use this initial meeting to find out what distinguishes you from other people who have also applied for the same job.
 Even though it's understandable that you might be nervous, remind yourself that the company thought you were qualified enough to want to talk to you.

-- Why do you want this job?
 This is also your opportunity to show that you've done some research on the company and have thought about where you want to work.
+Highlight how the position you're applying for is a good fit for your skill set.

-- Why have you been out of the workforce for so long?
 Be honest if you were home raising the children.
 Explain that since they are older, or that you have qualified child care, you are now able to devote the attention required for your career.
+You might highlight other skills you were able to develop while you were out of the workforce, such as those picked up doing volunteer work.

-- Why did you leave your last job?
 Employers ask this question to determine your career direction and level of ambition.
 Valid reasons for leaving include job stagnation, no chance for advancement, or placement in a field unrelated to your training.
+If you were let go or laid off, just be honest.

-- Have you ever been fired from a job, and why?
 Explain that you usually get along really well with everyone, but you couldn’t seem to work things out with your ex-employer.
 Or if it was company-wide, say that you survived several rounds of downsizing but the last one included you.
+If you were fired because of poor performance on your part, the best thing to do is be honest.
+But you can frame it in a better light by stating what you learned from the experience and how you've been able to apply that knowledge to other positions.

-- How much were you paid at your last job?
+There are some areas of the country where this is an illegal question to ask, but be prepared to answer this question no matter where you live.
 Be honest about what you have made before, but try not to set an amount for this job.

 Appearance counts, especially when you're interviewing for a job.
 You want your first impression to be good, so make sure that you dress appropriately in a nice suit or dress.
 And beware of revealing outfits.
 This is not the time or place to test your sex-appeal.
 Also, skip or go lightly on the perfume as some people are allergic to cologne.
 Make sure your hair is well groomed and you shoes are polished so that you portray a neat appearance.